hayeah/sike-react-course/buyshoes-details/_index.md

 </div> <!-- product -->
 ```

-When using percentage layout, `margin` adds space outside the box, which would cause the boxes to exceed the available space.
-So they break into multiple lines like this:
+Even though we are using border-box, the margins of flex items are still added outside of the boxes rather than inside.
+When using percentage layout, `margin` could break the layout by adding extra space so the content no longer fit.
+In our case, if there's margin, two shoes can't fit in the container:

 ![](product-broken-into-multiple-lines.jpg)

-Use `padding` to add space inside the boxes to avoid this issue.
+To avoid this issue, use padding to add space inside the box.

 Your result: